Seth Anandram Jaipuria School Lucknow

 Seth Anandram Jaipuria School, Lucknow (often called Jaipuria School, Lucknow) is a co-educational day and boarding private school from the Nursery to XII grades, located in the Sushant, Golf City, Lucknow.
 The school is affiliated to the Central Board of Secondary Education (CBSE), Delhi. - The Principal of the School is Poonam Kochitty.
 Seth Anandram Jaipuria School, Lucknow was inaugurated by Honorable Shri Akhilesh Yadav, Chief Minister, Uttar Pradesh, on 17 April 2016.

 Administration

-The senior team as of 2022.
+The senior team as of 2024.

 Special Features

+The original Jaipuria School is Seth Anandram Jaipuria School, owned by Mr. Shishir Jaipuria.

 The school also has some features that are usually not available in other schools in Lucknow :